GrieferAtWork/KOSmk4/readme.md

 WARNING: NOTHING IN THE FOLLOWING SECTION IS LEGAL ADVICE, OR MAY BE CONSIDERED AS LEGALLY BINDING IN ANY SORT OF COURT!
 IT'S ONLY PURPOSE IS TO HELP CLARIFY HOW TO DEAL WITH CODE THAT IS LICENSED DIFFERENTLY!

-Certain components of KOS, its (system-)headers, libraries, or some other component found as part of its source tree, as one is presented with in whatever form of distribution you may encouter it (KOS's source tree) in, may contain certain parts that are not necessarily licensed under the ZLib license (the ZLib license being the primary license under which all of the ~new~ (as in: specifically written for the purpose of use with KOS) code falls)
+Certain components of KOS, its (system-)headers, libraries, or some other component found as part of its source tree, as one is presented with in whatever form of distribution you may encouter it (KOS's source tree) in, may contain few parts that are not necessarily licensed under the ZLib license (the ZLib license being the primary license under which all of the *new* (as in: specifically written for the purpose of use with KOS) code falls)

 One example for this would be the implementation of the libc function `qsort()`, as exported from the header `<stdlib.h>`, who's implementation has been lifted from GLibc (which is not licensed under ZLib, and as such requires derived code's direct (as in: static inclusion during linking, or automatic inline substitution during compilation, as opposed to dynamic linking at runtime) use in any derived software to also comply with its (GLibc's) license agreement)

 For this purpose, note that the ZLib license is compatible with GPL (which is the license that applies to the aformentioned `qsort()` function), meaning that use of KOS in its entirety in any product requires that product to comply with the requirements of both GPL, as well as ZLib.

-For the purpose of using only parts of KOS (such as copy-pasting a piece of KOS-specific code), it is usually sufficient to include a copy of the copyright notice that should be found in either the original source file, or can also be found at the top of this file, as well as include a reference (e.g. a link) to the original source, and document the fact if changes have been made.
-However, once any code is included that is not part of the aformentioned KOS-specific (~new~) code (such code is plainly marked as such), you once again will have to comply to its specific copyright requirements as well.
+For the purpose of using only parts of KOS (such as copy-pasting a piece of KOS-specific (*new*) code), it is usually sufficient to include a copy of the copyright notice that should be found at the top of the original source file, or can also be found in `$PROJPATH/LICENSE`, as well as include a reference (e.g. a link) to the original source, and document the fact if changes have been made.
+However, once any code is included that is not part of the aformentioned KOS-specific (*new*) code (such code is plainly marked as such), you once again will have to comply to its specific copyright requirements as well.

 Note that for this purpose, GPL was only mentioned as an example, but not as the rule, as other pieces of code may exist that use different licenses yet.